House System

 The legend of his rescuing a Libyan king’s daughter from a dragon and then slaying the monster in return for a promise by the king’s subjects to be baptised.
 The saint frequently being depicted as a youth wearing knight’s armor with a scarlet cross.

-J = St. Joseph (Purple)
+J = St. John (Purple)

 P = St. Patrick (Green)